Rodgers throws 5 TD passes, Packers gash Raiders 42-24

 Jimmy Graham got into the action, scoring his third touchdown of the season on a 3-yard pass from Rodgers before the end of the third.

 Kevin King picked off Carr in the end zone with 8:09 to play.
-That led to Rodgers’ sixth score of the day, a 74-yard pass to Marquez Valdes-Santling, who finished with the two catches for 133 yards.
-Valdes-Santling was a game-time decision after suffering knee and ankle injuries on Monday night against the Lions.
+That led to Rodgers’ sixth score of the day, a 74-yard pass to Marquez Valdes-Scantling, who finished with the two catches for 133 yards.
+Valdes-Scantling was a game-time decision after suffering knee and ankle injuries on Monday night against the Lions.
+Geronimo Allison, who was also listed as questionable, had four catches for 33 yards.

+“We had a lot of guys step up, specifically Marquez and G-mo,” LaFleur said.
+“Shoot, two days ago, we didn’t even know if they were going to play, and I thought those guys came and put together gritty performances.”

 Mike Glennon relieved Carr late in the fourth and found Waller for a 17-yard score for the Raiders, whose winning streak ended at two games.
 Oakland fell to 3-14 following a bye since 2003.